 Easy ways to store and preserve fruit and vegetables

-Store and preserve any excess fruit and vegetables, to use in months when there isn’t as much to harvest from your garden.
+Store and preserve fruit and vegetables from your garden, to use in months when there isn’t as much growing.

 Storing your harvest is a great way to deal with surplus vegetables, for use in the months when there isn’t so much growing in the garden.
 You can store homegrown fruit and vegetables, or shop bought produce too.